Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 Web Form Engine does not prevent XSS attacks means any script saved in the database will be fired while rendering the page

-Razor Engine is little bit slow as compared to Webform Engine.
+Razor Engine is a little bit slow as compared to Webform Engine.

 Web Form Engine is faster than Razor Engine.

-Razor Engine, doesn't support design mode in visual studio means you cannot see your page look and feel.
+Razor Engine, doesn't support design mode in Visual Studio means you cannot see your page's look and feel.

-Web Form Engine doesn't support TDD (Test Driven Development) since it depend on System.Web.UI.Page class which makes the testing complex.
+Web Form Engine doesn't support TDD (Test Driven Development) since it depends on System.Web.UI.Page class which makes the testing complex.

 Share Article